artsy/README/playbooks/running-lunch-and-learn.md

 YYYY-MM-DD <presentation title> with <speaker name>
 ```

-Send a pull request to the [Lunch and Learn docs][lal] that adds the speaker to the list.
+Send a pull request to the [Lunch and Learn docs][event] that adds the speaker to the list.
 Make sure to thank the
 speaker again over email, offer a copy of the video, and reiterate that we owe them a talk now.

 If the talk was given by an Artsy colleague, ask them if it would be appropriate to upload to YouTube for public